|Coordinates:||53.1923 N 3.6850 W|

 The tree had to be enormous already by the time when the first Christian shrine was established here.
 It is possible that this happened in early medieval times, although the current church is not earlier than the 13th century.

 Most likely a shrine was here well before the coming of Christianity.
 Next to the wall of the church are two standing stones, with the third as a stepping stone between them.
 Primitive crosses are etched in each of these stones - a common practice of church to "Christianize" paganic idols.
 This weird portal now leads directly in a blind wall - but who knows, where it led before the church was built here?

 Llangernyw Yew has lost its core.
 Now there remain several large parts of the original tree - they look like separate stems now.
 In spite of its incredible age, the tree is vital and green.

-It was under grave danger recently - in 1990ies in the hollow was located oil tank.
+It was under grave danger recently - in the 1990s in the hollow was located oil tank.
 Lots of dead wood were removed in order to build it.

 Happily the value of the tree was observed and there was not significant pollution.